Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization: Introduction

-Different approaches have been used to address this shortcoming such as transfer learning using previously trained models, and data augmentation.
-Pre-trained networks have limitations, for they are usually trained in a different learning domain.
-Additional images generated by spatial transformations~\cite{perez2017effectiveness} are acknowledged not to guarantee data variability.
-A promising solution to generate synthetic images lies in the Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative}.
+\begin{sloppypar} A promising solution to generate synthetic images lies in the Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative}.
 Such an approach performs data augmentation by competitively creating new samples, i.e., a generator attempts to create synthetic images to fool the discriminator, which then tries to identify whether they are fake or real.
-GANs have provided exceptional results over a wide variety of medical applications, such as liver lesion classification~\cite{frid2018gan}, Barrett's esophagus identification~\cite{Souza2020:CBM,souza2021fine}, and chest pathology recognition~\cite{salehinejad2018generalization}.
-However, these did not address problems with multi-lesion medical images in a class, when there is large class imbalance, or where there is a variable image quality in the dataset.
+GANs have also provided exceptional results over a wide variety of medical applications, such as liver lesion classification~\cite{frid2018gan}, Barrett's esophagus identification~\cite{Souza2020:CBM,souza2021fine}, and chest pathology recognition~\cite{salehinejad2018generalization}.
+However, these did not address problems with generalization, where there is a variable quality and other differences in imgaes of the dataset. \end{sloppypar}

+In the field of Optical Coherence Tomography (OCT) imaging, super-resolution GANs (like ESRGAN~\cite{wang2018esrgan}) have demonstrated their value as a tool to enhance the quality of the image and improve AMD detection~\cite{thakoor2022enhancing}.
+Das et al.~\cite{das2020unsupervised} proposed a quick and reliable super-resolution approach concerning OCT imagery using GANs, achieving a classification accuracy of $96.54\%$.